Elastic Beanstalk Deployment – Rolling & Blue/Green

 1. Create an AWS Elastic Beanstalk application using the custom web server platform.
 Specify the web server executable and the application project and source files.
 Enable log file rotation to Amazon Simple Storage Service (S3).
 (EB does not work with Custom server executable)

 2. Create Dockerfile for the application.
 Create an AWS OpsWorks stack consisting of a custom layer.
 Create custom recipes to install Docker and to deploy your Docker container using the Dockerfile.
-Create custom recipes to install and configure the application to publish the logs to Amazon CloudWatch Logs (although this is one of the option, the last sentence mentions configure the application to push the logs to S3, which would need changes to application as it needs to use SDK or CLI)
+Create custom recipes to install and configure the application to publish the logs to Amazon CloudWatch Logs (⚠️ Note: AWS OpsWorks Stacks reached End of Life on May 26, 2024 and is no longer available.
+This option is no longer valid for new implementations.)

 3. Create Dockerfile for the application.
 Create an AWS OpsWorks stack consisting of a Docker layer that uses the Dockerfile.
 Create custom recipes to install and configure Amazon Kinesis to publish the logs into Amazon CloudWatch.
-(Kinesis not needed)
+(Kinesis not needed. ⚠️ Note: AWS OpsWorks Stacks reached End of Life on May 26, 2024.)

 4. Create a Dockerfile for the application.
 Create an AWS Elastic Beanstalk application using the Docker platform and the Dockerfile.
 Enable logging the Docker configuration to automatically publish the application logs.
 Enable log file rotation to Amazon S3.
 (Use Docker configuration with awslogs and EB with Docker)